More about Digital Copel

 Copel is a Japanese company that has been specialising in early childhood education for over 20 years.
-Primarily, they operate “infant classrooms” throughout Japan providing education to children aged 0 to 6 years old – up until starting elementary school.
+They operate early childhood learning centers throughout Japan providing education to children aged 0 to 12 years old.
 They have developed their own original curriculum over the years that employs a variety of methods and materials to engage the child’s curiosity and increase the connections between the left and right hemispheres of the brain.
 70% of these connections are developed by age 3, 20% by age 6 and the remaining 10% by age 12.
 A child’s IQ and fundamental character is also said to be largely developed by age 6.
 Studies have shown that geniuses are not specifically “left brained” or “right brained”, but in actual fact have a vast network of connections between both hemispheres and utilise this capacity to a degree much more than other people.

 They believe that every child has the potential to become a genius but only about 5% of people actually harness this inherent ability.
 By providing stimulation to all the senses and engaging the children in a fun way, their untapped potential can be nurtured and their inner genius awakened.
-An IQ test was conducted with some of their students and the result was the average IQ increased from 100 to 130 over the span of a year after attending Copel’s classrooms.
+IQ tests conducted with their students showed the result was the average IQ increased from 100 to 130 over the span of a year after attending Copel’s classrooms.
 They do not only focus on intellectual intelligence, they also place importance on education that helps develop social and emotional intelligence.